The basic rule when managing mileage expenses and reimbursements is that only ‘business-related’ costs should be reimbursed.

 It seems so simple, but it’s not.
 The confusion lies in what is and isn’t a business-related journey - particularly if it involves a commuting component.

-It’s a confusion that often leads to businesses losing out.
+It can be confusing and lead to businesses losing money.
 How?
 They reimburse unnecessary travel costs and raise the risks of compliance breaches.

 So here’s a look at the issue and how to better manage mileage tracking and reimbursements: